 And if you’ve got more questions and want to continue the conversation, head over to the InVideo community to learn from over 25K other marketers and video creators just like you.

-1. What is the video size for LinkedIn?
+1. What is the standard LinkedIn post size limit for videos?

 The LinkedIn video upload limit for native content is 5 GB, while LinkedIn video ads and videos posted on a Company page must be under 200 MB.